pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 In Python, things in a list are numbered from *zero*, so the first thing in a list is at ‘position&nbsp;0’, the second thing is at ‘position&nbsp;1’, and so on.

-So the code should randomly choose either the costume at position&nbsp;0 or the one at position&nbsp;1.
+For our aliens, the costumes at positions&nbsp;0 and&nbsp;2 are the ones we want, so the code should randomly choose between these two.

 This *could* be done all in one line of code, but breaking the job into two steps will make it easier to understand:

-* Randomly choose a costume position (0 or 1).
+* Randomly choose a costume position (0 or 2).
 * Switch to the chosen costume.

 ### Randomly choose which costume